What is an Os Trigonum

 If you have pain in the back of the ankle it is important to make sure that it is not coming from any of the other structures in the back of the ankle.
 Even if you do have an Os Trigonum, it may not be causing your pain.
 Other things that may cause pain in the back of the ankle include:

 It is essential to get good advice on managing your dancing by consulting with a therapist who specialises in working with dancers.
-If you are within Sydney / Australia, then make an appointment to see one of our fantastic physios at Perfect Form Physio, or for international clients, you can contact us to book in for a SKYPE consultation.
 If you are wanting to learn some safe ways to mobilise and strengthen the foot is a safe way, then our Advanced Foot Control for Dancer's program is perfect!
 It basically teaches you how to become your own foot physio, by going through;

-Our "Will I Ever Dance Again?" program shows you exactly how to manage your dancing in class while taking the appropriate timme off, allowing the inflammation to settle.
-It guides you through a detailed floor barre, as well as a barre that can be done in an orthopaedic boot (if you have been fitted with one) so that you can continue working all parts of your body while resting the foot.
-It also has great exercises that you can do while not jumping to actually improve your jumps long term, as well as gradual progressions to build back into the Allegro, Adage and Pirouette sections of class.
-In each of these parts of classs it is essential that you build back slowly, making sure to deveop perfect technique, correcting any weaknesses that lead to the Os Trigonum developing in the first place.
+Our "Will I Ever Dance Again?" program shows you exactly how to manage your dancing in class while taking the appropriate time off, allowing the inflammation to settle.
+It guides you through a detailed floor barre, as well as a barre that can be done in an orthopedic boot (if you have been fitted with one) so that you can continue working all parts of your body while resting the foot.
+It also has great exercises that you can do while not jumping to actually improve your jumps long-term, as well as gradual progressions to build back into the Allegro, Adage and Pirouette sections of class.
+In each of these parts of class, it is essential that you build back slowly, making sure to develop perfect technique, correcting any weaknesses that lead to the Os Trigonum developing in the first place.

 Often students find that they actually come out of an injury like this stronger and more mobile than before if they learn how to work with their body in the correct way.
 Improved flexibility and foot control help all areas of dancing, and correct dynamic bio-mechanics of the foot will result in much improved height and ballon in Allegro work.